dharvpat/dharvpat/README.md

 ## 🌟 **Fun Facts**

-- **Tech Enthusiast:** Always exploring the latest advancements in AI and machine learning.
+- **Tech Enthusiast:** Always exploring the latest advancements in AI and machine learning by keeping myself updated on the arxiv and religiously reading new ML papers.
 - **Lifelong Learner:** Committed to continuous education through courses, workshops, and hands-on projects.
+I started my journey in Softare Dev as a self-learner so, my drive to keep learning new ideas is unparalleled.
-- **Hobbyist Photographer:** Enjoy capturing moments and experimenting with image processing techniques.
+- **Hobbyist Photographer:** Enjoy capturing moments and experimenting with image processing techniques, started producing time-lapses using cameras and openCV in High School, still do it from time to time.

 ## 📫 Get in Touch